Stemming from the core values of the Kingsthorne Tree, children are encouraged to develop the following skills:

 Key Stage 1.

 - Buddies.
-In Year 2, 8 children have been trained to act as ‘buddies’, providing a service to other children within the key stage who find joining in games or making friends difficult.
+In Year 2, some children have been trained to act as ‘buddies’, providing a service to other children within the key stage who find joining in games or making friends difficult.
 The aim is to develop skills of problem solving and empathy.

 - Organisers.
-In addition, there is also have a rota scheme where children are responsible for getting equipment for playtimes.
+In addition, there is also a rota scheme where children are responsible for getting equipment for playtimes.
 This encourages children to develop organisational skills and independence.